-Staying in the city or moving to the greener pastures of the burbs is a never-ending debate for many New York City parents.
+Staying in the city or moving to the greener pastures of the burbs is a never-ending debate for many New York City parents when discussing where to move from NYC.
 Real estate in the city is undoubtedly expensive, leaving most parents with limited options in terms of providing a lot of living space for their kids.
 Furthermore, school options can be more limited in the city and at times cost prohibitive, whereas in the outskirts schools often come at no cost.
 However, being out of New York could mean a commute for one or both parents, plus other disadvantages.
 Here are some factors to consider to help you decide which option is right for your family:

 This is one of the main reasons people make the leap from cities to the suburbs.
 The farther away one typically gets from a metropolis, the more feasible real estate typically gets.
 What this means is that for the price of a one-bedroom apartment in New York City, you’re likely to end up with a house that has multiple bedrooms and large living areas in the suburbs.
 This means more room for you and your family.
 And don’t forget the outside space: Single family dwellings in the suburbs often come with generous-sized yards that can be used as a space to play in for the kids, a place to do gardening, and lounging or to add amenities like a pool.
 There’s really no contest on this one; for most people, suburbs offer larger living and outdoor spaces.